danvet/danvet.github.io/_posts/2017-07-10-github-why-cant-host-the-kernel.md

   Of course it's not much work to do this, and many projects excel at making this fairly easy.
 But it is more effort than a simple pull request to the one single monorepo.
-Very simple refactorings (like just sharing a single new function) will happen much less often.
+Very simple refactorings (like just sharing a single new function) will happen less often, and over a long time that compounds and accumulates a lot of debt.
 Except when you go the node.js way with repos for single functions, but then you essentially replace git with npm as your source control system, and that seems somewhat silly too.

 - The combinatorial explosion of theoretically supported version mixes becomes unsupportable.
 As a user that means you end up having to do the integration